SystemsForecasting/nlmixr2_on_AWS/README.md

 quit()
 ```

-On 16/01/2023 R version should be R 4.2.2.
+On 16/01/2023 the R version should be R 4.2.2.

 ### Install RStudio Server

-For installing RStudio please run the following commands.
+For installing RStudio server we shall run the following code.

 ```
 sudo apt-get install gdebi-core